ronaldbradford/cli_explorer/INSTALL.md

 ```

-If you wish to run this on a public webserver rather then localhost
+If you wish to run this on a public webserver rather than localhost
 you will need to alter the configuration in /var/www/cli_explorer/etc/cli_explorer.conf
+to define the public url and ip address.